Organization Meeting, February 4, 1898

 - We empower our members to advance chemistry, elevate their career potential, expand their networks, inspire future generations, collaborate globally and build communities that provide scientific solutions.

-- We provide broader networks that facilitate connections and open doors in a way no other professional
+- We provide broader networks that facilitate connections and open doors in a way no other professional organization can match!

 How We Support, Advance & Empower